-In addition, each Myers-Briggs type has four cognitive functions, ordered from dominant function (most often used) to inferior function (least often used).
-These describe how an MBTI personality type tends to process information and make decisions.
+In addition, each personality type has four cognitive functions, ordered from dominant function (most often used) to inferior function (least often used).
+These describe how a personality type tends to process information and make decisions.
 This further contributes to the unique nature of each type, because two types may share most of their preferences, but still differ significantly in their cognitive functions.
 Here are the eight possible functions:

 - Extraverted Feeling (Fe)